spearo2/zackcglee/README.md

 ## Publications

-- Yoon-ho Choi, Chang-gong Lee, Jaechang Nam, An Empirical Study on Defects in Open Source Artificial Intelligence Applications, in Journal of KIISE, Korea, To appear (The extesion of the KCSE2022 papaer)
+- Yoon-ho Choi, Chang-gong Lee, Jaechang Nam, An Empirical Study on Defects in Open Source Artificial Intelligence Applications, in Journal of KIISE, Korea, To appear (The extesion of the KCSE 2022 paper)

 ## Educations

-- 2014 ~ 2015 : Greenfield Community College, U.S.A - AA in Economics.
+- 2014 ~ 2015 : Greenfield Community College, U.S.A. - AA in Economics.
-- 2015 ~ 2016 : University of Massachussetts Amherst, U.S.A - BA in Economics (Not completed).
+- 2015 ~ 2016 : University of Massachussetts Amherst, U.S.A. - BA in Economics (Not completed).
 - 2021 ~ 2022 : Handong Global University, South Korea - BS in Information Technology and Global Management.

 ## Contact